thecliguy/Get-NthWorkingDayOfMonth/README.md

 DESCRIPTION
 ------------
-Returns the date of the Nth working day in a specified month and year.
+Returns the date of the Nth working day in a specified month and year as a `DateTime` object.

 By default, the days of a working week are Monday to Friday.
 This can customised using the `-WorkingDaysOfWeek` parameter.